 - Please note that prior to assistance, FIRC will communicate with your landlord to advocate on your behalf.

-We are experiencing a high volume of calls, your patience is appreciated.
 Please call FIRC at 970-262-3888 and we will get you the information to start your application.
 All appointments are done over the phone.
 All checks will be written to your landlord.

 We need you to do your part

 We strongly encourage you to look into government programs like unemployment and Medicaid that can support you during these uncertain times.
 The following are ways you can apply for food, health insurance or financial assistance if you have lost your job or income.